cosmos/sdk-tutorials/ida-customizations/ida-course/LPs/week-7/index.md

 It is time to move your checkers blockchain into production.
 In the [next section](/tutorials/9-path-to-prod/1-overview.md), you can find an overview of the different aspects one needs to address to move a Cosmos blockchain into production.
 Afterwards, you can dive right into preparing [your software to run](/tutorials/9-path-to-prod/2-software.md), [a validator and keys](/tutorials/9-path-to-prod/3-keys.md), [the node starting point (the genesis)](/tutorials/9-path-to-prod/5-network.md), [the nodes and their connections to other nodes](/tutorials/9-path-to-prod/6-run.md), and [migrations](/tutorials/9-path-to-prod/7-migration.md).
 Then you can explore [simulating production in Docker](/hands-on-exercise/4-run-in-prod/1-run-prod-docker.md).

-In the end, you will [introduce a leaderboard after production](/hands-on-exercise/4-run-in-prod/2-migration.md) into your checkers blockchain.
+After, you will [tally player info after production](/hands-on-exercise/4-run-in-prod/2-migration-info.md) into your checkers blockchain.
 Upgrading your chain in production and dealing with data migrations and logic upgrades will become easier to understand after this guided coding section.

 ## Developer Resources